What Is The Length Of The Arc Shown In Red

 Explanation:

 This formula is more straightforward than the degree-based formula.
 Radians are a unit of angular measure where one radian is defined as the angle subtended at the center of a circle by an arc equal in length to the radius of the circle.
-Therefore, the arc length is simply the product of the radius and the central angle in radians.
+Which means, the arc length is simply the product of the radius and the central angle in radians.

 Converting Degrees to Radians